fyceu/Threat-Hunting-Unauthorized-TOR/README.md

 ## Recommendations

 **Incident Reponse**
-- Workstation is isolated immediately and relevant logs and artefacts are collected
+- Immediately isolate the affected workstation and collect any relevant logs and artefacts
 - Conduct antivirus/EDR scan to check for additional tools, scripts, or malware that may have been installed
-- Search network for signs of susipcious or unusual activity from this host `fasi-threat-hun`
+- Search network for signs of susipcious or unusual activity from the host

 **Network Controls**
 - Block access to known TOR download domains and their mirror sites at the proxy or firewall